 - Deferred loans allow the borrower to defer payment of the principal until the property purchased ceases to be their principal residence.
 Except for employee deferred loans, deferred loans with a closing date subsequent to March 14, 1997, require repayment to begin after five years.
 Employee loans are provided under Employee Assisted Housing Program (EAHP) to employees of the District of Columbia who are first time homebuyers purchasing in the District.
 Repayments on employee loans are deferred until the housing unit is sold transferred or cease to be the borrower's principal residence.
-In FY 2015 and 2014, the Fund total principal amount of employee deferred loans were \$1,524,301 and \$1,664,985, respectively.
-There were no loans written off in 2015 and 2014. - Amortized loans are required to be completely paid-off over a specific period of time at a predetermined interest rate.
+In FY 2016 and 2015, the Fund total principal amount of employee deferred loans were \$1,457,235 and \$1,524,301, respectively. - Amortized loans are required to be completely paid-off over a specific period of time at a predetermined interest rate.